Last Updated on by The Morgans

 If you have your own transport you will be able to discover your own slice of paradise.
-We enjoyed driving out to a different beach everyday after training in Koh Samui and spending the rest of the day swimming and relaxing.
+We enjoyed driving out to a different beach everyday after training near a Koh Samui beach and spending the rest of the day swimming and relaxing.

 Also recommended is taking your own picnic lunch and making a day out of it.
 Our children loved visiting different beaches everyday and so did we!